Chart Pattern Research

 Identifying a Double-Bottom

 To identify a double bottom chart pattern, investors should look for two distinct lows in the security’s price that form a “W”-shaped pattern.
 Generally, the pattern should be visible on an intraday and daily chart.
-After identifying the two bottoms, investors can look for a confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.
+After identifying the two bottoms, investors can look for confirmation of a trend reversal by watching for a breakout either above the upper resistance line or below the lower support line.

 If the security price breaks out above the resistance line, it could signal that the security has completed its reversal.
 In contrast, a break below the support line could signal a resumption of the downtrend.
 It should be noted that further confirmation of this stock chart pattern should not be relied upon until after prices have moved beyond these levels.